Chris Middleton meets his childhood hero, Dr Buzz Aldrin

 I did too.
-I was a child of the Space Age, a toddler growing up in a self-assembled private world of astronauts, robots, books, music, radio, Ray Bradbury, Thunderbirds, and the stories I used to tell myself when there was nothing else between me and the cold night sky.
+I was a child of the Space Age, a toddler growing up in a self-assembled private world of astronauts, robots, books, music, radio, Ray Bradbury, Thunderbirds, and the stories I used to tell myself when there was nothing between me and the cold night sky.
 My parents sat in separate rooms with their backs to the door, leaving me to assemble a life raft of ideas out of whatever junk I could find – one on which I knew I could escape.

 But someone was more important than all of these things to the dream-lost boy that I was: Captain Buzz.
 But why?
-(And isn’t he a Colonel?), you ask.
+(And isn’t he a Colonel?, you ask).
+Let me explain…

-In 1969, as I watched Aldrin clamber out of the Eagle and bound around, testing the lunar gravity, a caption flashed onto the screen.
-And because our television was a primitive beast, made of wood and tubes and cathode rays, there was a loud buzzing sound as the caption blazed onscreen.
+In 1969, as I watched Aldrin clamber out of the Eagle and start to jump around, testing the lunar gravity, a caption flashed onto the screen.
+And because our television was a primitive machine, made of wood and tubes and cathode rays, there was a loud buzzing sound as the caption blazed onscreen.
 “What was that?”
 I said, turning to my mother.
 I realise now that she said, “Oh, that’s caption buzz.
 It’s nothing to worry about, dear.”
 But what I heard was, “That’s Captain Buzz.”

 Years later I discovered many wonderful things about Captain Buzz: that he was a pilot, an adventurer, a space walker, and a war hero, but also a rocket scientist and a brilliant theoretician – which alienated him from his peers; that, post-Apollo, he’d battled depression and alcohol, and sold cars out in the great American desert before turning his life around and reclaiming his place in history.